jhajek/Linux-text-book-part-1/files/Review-Questions/Chapter-13/rq-chapter-13.md

    c) Profit
    d) Inspection

-3. What is the name of the tool originally built as an abstraction layer on top of VirtualBox to deploy virtual machines?
+3. What is the name of the tool built as an abstraction layer on top of VirtualBox and Parallels to deploy virtual machines?

    a) Packer
-   b) VirtualBox
+   b) Vault
    c) Terraform
    d) Vagrant

-4. What is the name of the tool originally built as a way to automate the installation of any operating system?
+4. What is the name of the tool originally built as a way to automate the installation of any Linux operating system?

    a) Packer
-   b) VirtualBox
+   b) Vault
    c) Terraform
    d) Vagrant